How to make student orientation day a success : 5 tips for welcoming new students

 Once objectives and budget are set, focus on planning the best group activities to ensure a memorable orientation.

-2. Choose activities to welcome new students
+2. Which activities should you choose to welcome new students at the start of the year?

 Here are six activity ideas for your orientation event !